jadielmwangi/Github-search/README.md

 # Git-search Application
-Git-search is a web application where users enter a GitHub username into a form, submit, and see names and descriptions repositories created.
+Git-search is a web application where users enter a GitHub username into a form, submit, and see names and descriptions of repositories created in Github.

 ## Description
-Git-search is a web application where users enter a GitHub username into a form, submit, and see names and descriptions of repositories created.
+Git-search is a web application where users enter a GitHub username into a form, submit, and see names and descriptions of repositories created in Github.

-## Behaviour Driven Development(BDD)
+## Behaviour Driven Development (BDD)

 * On Loadpage,scroll and see the different types of  repositories  that  been created.
 * Click on Search Username bar  and enter the name of Github user to view his/her Repositories.